Sucram314/Ascii-Tetris/README.md

 # Ascii Tetris in Python by Sucram314

 So I wanted to practice Perfect Clears but I couldn't find a way to start in the middle of a bag in jstris or tetrio so I remade Tetris in Python.
 And it's completely ASCII graphics as well.
 I might add an AI later.
-There will probably be some more changes to make it more user friendly soon.
 Sorry if the code is hard to read lol

+Idk if it works on different operating systems other than windows so please tell me and I can make some changes hopfully...

 ## Links:
 Preview Video: https://www.youtube.com/watch?v=0Q5jnGRVkfs